BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 The Enterprise plan is geared more towards larger businesses and corporations, offering advanced features when it comes to API usage, bandwidth, security and support.

-The key BigCommerce USP — the ability to run multiple stores using one account
+BigCommerce’s unique selling point — the option to create multiple online stores using one account

 BigCommerce differs from all its key competitors in that all its pricing plans let you build not just one store, but several.